RiderExMachina/CityMeetingsWatcher/README.md

 # City Meeting Watcher
+## No Longer Active
+Livestream.com was recently purchased by Vimeo, which has killed the public API.
+My city now posts their videos on Youtube, which works better for me.
+I may update this script to archive Youtube videos in the future, but this script is now no longer relevant.

+## Original Readme
 Version 0.1.1 watches one or more Livestream.com accounts/"events", downloads them using yt-dlp, and ffmpeg.
 Currently only works with Livestream.com.

 ### [Setup](#setup)